SingingCoder69/YouTube-Data-Harvesting-and-Warehousing/README.md

 * After the transformation process, the JSON format data is stored in the MongoDB database, also It has the option to migrate the data to PostgresSQL database from the MongoDB database.

 ### 5. E D A Process and Framework
+The exploratory data analysis (EDA) process involves analyzing the harvested YouTube data to gain insights and identify patterns.
+In this project, I facilitated the EDA through Streamlit, a web application framework for Python.
+Users can interact with the data using a user-friendly interface, visualize data using charts and graphs, and perform SQL queries to extract specific information.

 #### a) Access MySQL DB